Dutch people

-The traditional arts and culture of the Dutch encompasses various forms of traditional music, dances, architectural styles and clothing, some of which are globally recognizable.
+The traditional arts and culture of the Dutch encompasses various forms of traditional music, dances, architectural styles and clothing, some of which are globally recognisable.
 Internationally, Dutch painters such as Rembrandt, Vermeer and Van Gogh are held in high regard.
-The dominant religion of the Dutch is Christianity, both Catholic and Protestant, but in modern times the majority are no longer religious.
-Significant percentages of the Dutch are adherents of humanism, agnosticism, atheism or individual spirituality.
+The predominant religion among the Dutch is Christianity, encompassing both Latin Catholicism and Calvinist Protestantism.
+However, in contemporary times, the majority no longer adhere to a particular Christian denomination.
+Significant percentages of the Dutch are adherents of humanism, agnosticism, atheism or individual spirituality (including ietsism).